 In this how-to guide, I will walk you through how to create an Elementor contact form using the Elementor page builder and MetForm.

-MetForm has both a pro and free version.
-While the free version has all the basic features you need to create a contact form, the pro version will let you explore some advanced fields and features.
+MetForm which is a custom contact form plugin has both a pro and free version.
+While the free version has all the basic features that you need to create an Elementor contact form, the pro version will let you explore some advanced fields and features.
+Besides, you will hardly find these advanced features in any other free or pro Elementor contact form for example Elementor Contact Form 7, wpfroms, Ninja Forms, etc.

 When it comes to Elementor, you can either use Elementor Pro or the free version.